briker1/Portfolio/README.md

-This is my ever website from cs50X.
+This is my first ever website from cs50X :) .